johnmathews/johnmathews.is/data/blog/everything-you-cant-have.md

 tags: ["finance", "psychology"]
 ---

-A post by Morgan House on the [collabfund](https://collabfund.com/blog/everything-you-cant-have/) blog.
-It's an interesting exploration of the psychology of want and value, but I think the article makes too much of being a slave to dopamine only.
+I recently read a post by Morgan Housel on the [Collabfund blog](https://collabfund.com/blog/everything-you-cant-have/) about the psychology of want and value.
+I think the article makes too much of being a slave to dopamine.

-I think that the state described in the article is a base state that we can grow out of, with practice, and that the article assumes implicitly that we are all more selfish than we necessarily are.
+I like the article because it clearly articulates a psychological process that we all experience.
+I think that the mechanisms described in the article are a default condition that we can grow out of if we are wise, and that the article assumes implicitly that we are all slaves to our selfish wants, or need for dopamine.

-However, the beginning of the article is such a nice description of the foolishness that we begin with that I have copied it here.
+The beginning of the article is such a nice description of the foolishness that we begin with, that I have copied it here:

+===

 ## Nothing is as desired as much as the thing you want but can’t have.

 In fact for most people there’s a hierarchy of wants that goes something like this:

 > If you don’t want something and don’t have it, you don’t think about it.
-If you want something and
+> If you want something and have it, you might feel OK.
-> have it, you might feel OK.
-If you want something and don’t have it, you might feel motivated.
-If
+> If you want something and don’t have it, you might feel motivated.
-> you want something and can’t have it, you drive yourself mad.
+> If you want something and can’t have it, you drive yourself mad.

 A few years after leaving office, Richard Nixon mentioned that the richest people in the world are some of the unhappiest, because they can afford to never struggle.